aliciaphes/Flicks/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
+Issues I had:

-Didn't quite figure out how to set up different views depending on rating
+* Didn't quite figure out how to set up different views depending on rating
+* Genymotion emulator does not launch a valid environment on my machine; I guess my laptop's graphics are old.
+* Was not able to install the YouTube app in Android Studio's default emulator.

 ## Open-source libraries used